lulu-2021/content_indexer/README.md

 ## Usage

-Please review this test `ContentIndexer.Services.SimilarityFileIndexerTest` for the easiest way to know how you can use this in your project.
+Please review this test `ContentIndexer.TfIdf.IndexProcessTest` for the easiest way to know how you can use this in your project.
 The module `ContentIndexer.Services.PreProcess` has several functions that are used to pre-process both the content and the queries - since these are passed as functions you can write your own versions of these and pass them into the content tokenisation and query building process.